-During the year ended December 31, 2020, we began using a new enterprise resource planning (ERP) system for financial reporting.
-As a result, we updated our internal controls to accommodate changes to our business processes and accounting procedures.
-In connection with our ongoing evaluation of our internal controls over financial reporting, we may make further upgrades to our finance and accounting systems.
-If we are unable to accomplish these objectives in a timely and effective manner, our ability to comply with the financial reporting requirements and other rules that apply to reporting companies could be adversely impacted.
+In connection with our ongoing evaluations of internal controls over financial reporting, we have made, and may continue to make, upgrades to our finance and accounting systems.
+If we are unable to accomplish these upgrades in a timely and effective manner, our ability to comply with the financial reporting requirements and other rules that apply to reporting companies could be adversely impacted.
 Any failure to maintain effective internal control over financial reporting could have a material adverse effect on our business, financial condition and results of operations and the trading price of our common stock.